The (Somewhat) Surprising Sin on God’s Super Naughty Sin List-

 I do not pretend that I know everything there is to know about everything.
 Most of the time I am painfully aware of the fact that I really don’t know what I don’t know about most stuff.
 However, there is one thing I do know for absolute certain.
 There is simply no way we will get out of the mess we’re in until the church takes the lead and gets back into the business of calling sin sin.

 The women are instructed to be endlessly patient with their straying husbands and to do everything within their power to keep their marriages intact.
 Not once are the women coached to treat their stubbornly unrepentant husbands like unbelievers or to go to the elders of their Church and ask for church discipline to be applied to the cheaters (1st Timothy 1:20, 1st Corinthians 5:5).
 Instead the women were encouraged to “make a safety plan” in the event of a “relapse”.
-None of examples of the safety plans included putting the guy out on the street until he gets his act together and repents permanently (Exodus 20:14, Proverbs 6:32, Matthew 5:27-28, 1st Corinthians 5:9-11).
+None of the safety plans given as examples included putting the guy out on the street until he gets his act together and repents permanently (Exodus 20:14, Proverbs 6:32, Matthew 5:27-28, 1st Corinthians 5:9-11).

 Insert eye roll here.